csudigitalhumanities/cleveland-historical-style-guide/README.md

 ## B. Titles and Subtitles
 Titles for building and place names should not begin with "The."

+Do not use abbreviations in the title except where it improves comprehension or readability.
+For example, there is no functional need to abbreviate the word "Saint" as "St." in the title for "Saint Patrick Parish."
+But it might make sense to use an abbreviation in a story titled "The NAACP United Freedom Movement."

 Titles and Subtitles follow the Chicago Manual of Style.
 The following guidelines apply to all titles and subtitles:
 - Always capitalize "major" words (nouns, pronouns, verbs, adjectives, adverbs, and some conjunctions).
 - Lowercase the conjunctions and, but, for, or, and nor.